FAQs: Airlinguee English and Horseback Riding Camps Ireland

 Wearing a Back Protector during all horse riding lessons, show jumping training, horse riding competitions, trail riding, hacks and any horseback riding activity is highly recommended.

-As a rule, all equestrian camps include full board accommodation, so each participant will have their basic needs covered, although only half board may be included in some and will be required to buy lunch vouchers in the schools canteen.
+As a rule, all equestrian and horseback riding camps include full board accommodation, so each participant will have their basic needs covered, although only half board may be included in some and will be required to buy lunch vouchers in the schools canteen.
 It is also recommended that young students and horse riders take a small amount of spending money (nothing too excessive), for those expenses not covered by the organization such as:

 - Cultural day trip / trip day , tickets to museums or the Irish national stud (please check programs).